ASAG-ISCAS/docs.pybdr/docs/overview.md

 ### Computing Reachable Sets based on Boundary Analysis for Nonlinear Systems

-Example files are provided to show how to use the tool to calculate reachable sets.
-Users can refer to the example files provided and modify the dynamics and parameters required for the calculation to see the effect of using different settings for calculating system reachable sets.
+The tool comes with sample files that demonstrate how it should be utilized to compute reachable sets.
+By referring to these sample files, users can gain an understanding of how to modify the dynamics and parameters required for reachability analysis.
+This feature helps users experiment with their analysis by using different settings to assess their effects on the overall computation of the reachable sets.

 For example, consider the [Van der Pol oscillator](docs/misc/models.md#van-der-pol-oscillator) dynamic system: